 - 1/2 tsp. garlic powder

 - 1/2 tsp. black pepper

 Preheat oven to 450 degrees.
-Place chicken in a roasting pan, add greek seasoning, garlic powder, onion powder, salt and pepper.
+Place chicken in roasting pan, add Greek seasoning, garlic powder, onion powder, salt and pepper.
 Place in the oven and roast for 10 minutes.
-Take chicken out, reduce the over to 350.
-Pour olive oil with the sliced garlic over the chicken.
-Top each piece of chicken with lemon slices and add the thyme, rosemary, and oregano.
+Take chicken out, reduce the oven to 350 degrees.
+Sprinkle the chicken with the sliced garlic and drizzle with olive oil.
+Top chicken with lemon slices and add the thyme, rosemary and oregano.
 Add the wine and lemon juice to the pan.
-Roast for an additional 30 to 40 minutes until the juices run clear and the chicken reaches a temperature of 165 degrees.
+Return chicken to the oven and roast for an additional 30 to 40 minutes until the chicken reaches a temperature of 165 degrees and its juices run clear when pierced.
 Let rest, spoon some of the pan juices over, garnish with parsley and serve.

 I think a wonderful side dish is couscous or orzo.

 - 1/2 shelled pistachios, toasted lightly and chopped

 Bring water, oil, cinnamon, cumin, ginger, salt and pepper to a boil.
 Stir in the couscous, dried plums and raisins.
 Remove from the heat, cover and let stand for at least 5 minutes.
 Fluff couscous and cool.
 After cooled, fluff again to remove any lumps.
 When ready to serve, stir in the pistachios and mint. *The water can be replaced with vegetable or chicken broth if desired. **I have also made this with dried apricots or a mixture of prunes and apricots.